-Logs occupied by L. katipo or S. capensis were located by a systematic search of the study area.
+Logsoccupied by L. katipo or S. capensis were located by a systematic search of the study area.
 All logs and areas of congregated small driftwood in the study area were searched as were areas of iceplant and marram grass.
 For each occupied site, i.e., isolated log or clump of marram, the number of spider occupants and their species was recorded.
-To determine species habitat distribution pattern, the spider's location was recorded as either habitat A or habitat B. $\chi^2$ analysis was used to determine whether the two species were distributed independently of habitat.
-A coefficient of association V was calculated for each species, where V varies from -1 (negative association) to +1 (positive association) and is 0 when there is no association (Krebs 1978).
+To determine species habitat distribution pattern, the spider's location was recorded as either habitat A or habitat B. $\chi^2$ analysis was used to determine whether species over time (Habitat A).